mholthaus99/InfoScreen/readme.md

 # ESP8266 LCD Dashboard

 This project is a feature-rich 20x4 LCD dashboard powered by an ESP8266 microcontroller.
-It can display weather, news, indoor climate data, and custom messages.
+It can display weather, news, indoor climate data, and much more.

 ![Front view of ESP8266 LCD Dashboard](assets/front.jpg)

 ## 🔧 Features

+- Time from NIST
-- Weather display using a public API
+- Weather display using a OpenWeatherAPI
 - Local news via RSS
 - DHT11 temperature and humidity readings
 - Remote control via infrared remote

-## 🧰 Tech Stack

-- C++ with Arduino framework
-- ESP8266 WiFi + SPI LCD
-- DHT sensor
-- IR remote

 ## Hardware Setup